Commercial Waste Havering Health & Safety Policy

 Accident reporting and emergency response: All incidents, near misses and unsafe conditions must be reported immediately through the company reporting system.
 Incidents will be investigated to identify root causes and corrective actions.
 Emergency procedures, including spill containment, first aid and isolation of contaminated areas, will be clearly documented and rehearsed.
 Staff are encouraged to report near misses to prevent future harm.

-Inspection of waste vehicle and PPE before collection rounds Monitoring, review and continuous improvement: Health and safety performance will be monitored through site inspections, vehicle checks, incident trend analysis and regular audits.
+A young woman with long dark hair and a friendly smile stands against a plain green background, holding a small blue recycling bin with a white recycling symbol printed on the front.
+She is dressed in a white, short-sleeved top with lace detailing at the sleeves, and her hands are positioned at the sides of the bin, supporting it from underneath.
+The blue bin appears to be made of plastic with a smooth finish, and inside it, there are a couple of clear plastic bottles.
+The setting is simple and professional, emphasizing waste collection and recycling themes relevant to rubbish removal services, with subtle connections to environmentally responsible practices in the Havering area.
+Monitoring, review and continuous improvement: Health and safety performance will be monitored through site inspections, vehicle checks, incident trend analysis and regular audits.
 The policy will be reviewed at least annually or following significant changes to operations, equipment or legislation.
 Management will set measurable objectives and targets to reduce injuries and improve safety culture in commercial rubbish collection and waste removal operations.

 Contractor and third-party management: Contractors and subcontractors engaged to provide additional waste handling capacity must meet the company’s safety standards.
 Prior to engagement, contractors will be evaluated for competence and provided with a clear scope of work and site rules.
 Regular supervision and performance reviews will ensure that commercial waste contractors operate in line with established health and safety expectations.